Welcome to Bradford College

 Located in the David Hockney Building, they offer careers advice, safeguarding and wellbeing support, student accommodation service and financial support – making sure you feel fully supported during your time with us.

-- Don’t forget to bring a form of ID with you, and any sort of qualification certificates or documents to confirm your place with us
+- Don’t forget to bring a form of ID with you, as well as any sort of qualification certificates or documents.

-- On the day, you will receive your Student Learner Agreement, student timetable and student ID badge and that’s it – you’re all set to join us!
+On the day, you will receive your Student Learner Agreement, student timetable and student ID badge and then that’s it – you’re all set to join us!